Against the grain and leave the edges wild, come now child.

 - Over The Rhine

-We specialize in an inventive sculpted-meets-the-wild style that draws on timeless principles of design and adapts them for the modern, forward-looking person.
-We use both specialty and foraged materials and let biomimicry lead our artistry.
+We specialize in an organic sculpted-meets-the-wild style that draws on timeless principles of design and adapts them for the modern, forward-looking person.
+We use both specialty farmed and locally foraged materials, let biomimicry guide our artistry, and lead with a signature “thicket-ish” complexity.
 Do you have an eye for beauty and a bent for the slightly unusual?
+Perfect.
 Us too.

 Our Aesthetic Muses

 Sweet Mother Earth inspires our guiding principle: leave it all a little wild.
-When we arrange, we aim to recreate natural growth patterns, which means asymmetrical groupings, foraged twigs, an imperfect bloom or bug-eaten leaf here or there, attention to negative space, and depth.
-Whenever possible we use naturally-dyed ribbons and vintage elements, and tend to favor earthy and analogous color pallets.
+When we arrange, we aim to recreate natural growth patterns, which means asymmetrical groupings, foraged twigs, use of color gradations within a single leaf or petal, attention to negative space, and creation of depth.
+Whenever possible we use naturally-dyed and vintage elements, and tend to favor earthy and analogous color palettes.

 A strong sense of quirk and delight in unexpected detail anchors our artistry.
-We love hanging things from ceilings, seeming to defy gravity with installations, bringing the outdoors inside, and incorporating touches like tiny toadstools, James Audubon-inspired woodland animal sketches, Kracken bottles and blue crabs, entymology shadowboxes, cloches and vials, floating clouds, moons and stars, and myriad forms of twinkle lighting.
+We love hanging things from ceilings, seeming to defy gravity with installations, bringing the outdoors inside, and incorporating touches like tiny toadstools, James Audubon-inspired woodland animal sketches, raven skulls (for real though), entymology shadowboxes, cloches and vials, floating clouds, feathers and acorns, and myriad forms of twinkle lighting.
 Or name your literary theme: we might just be on board.